 If we formally investigate your complaint, we will let you know what we have found.

-If we find that we were wrong, we will tell you what and why it happened.
-If we find there is a fault in our systems or the way we do things, we will tell you what it is and how we plan to change things to stop it happening again.
+If we find that we were wrong, we will inform you as to what and why it happened.
+If we find there is a fault in our systems or the way we operate, we will tell you what it is and how we plan to change things to prevent it happening again.

-If we got it wrong, we will apologise.
+If we made an error, we will apologise.

 Putting Things Right